-- Local minima for deep learning: Can you find differences between the local minima that SGD finds, depending on different step-sizes or mini-batch size, vs e.g. AdaGrad or full gradient descent? - Same thing for GANs?
-Or for matrix factorizations? - Second order methods: Do (Quasi-)Newton methods go to differently shaped local minima in neural networks?
-Or: Is the secant method a viable alternative training method? - Quantized SGD: As quantization of steps or iterates becomes more coarse, what happens to the optimization algorithms, and to generalization?
-Is it different for DL as compared to linear ML models? - AdaGrad / Adam: Can you suggest/try different data-dependent coordinate-wise learning rate schemes and compare them? - Warm-Up of the SGD learning rate: For training deep nets with very large mini-batches, is it essential to first slowly grow the learning rate and then later decrease it? - Meta-Learning: Can you learn the learning rate?
+- Local minima for deep learning: Can you find differences between the 'shape' of local minima that SGD finds, depending on different step-sizes or mini-batch size, vs e.g. AdaGrad or full gradient descent? - Same thing for GANs?
+Or for matrix factorizations? - Along a training trajectory for a deep net, does the behaviour of each step resemble the convex case, is it different early or late in training? - How do different optimization variants affect generalization (test error)? - Second-order methods: Do (Quasi-)Newton methods go to differently shaped local minima in neural networks?
+Or: Is the secant method a viable alternative training method? - Quantized SGD: As quantization of gradients or iterates becomes more coarse, what happens to the optimization algorithms, and to generalization?
+Is it different for DL as compared to linear ML models? - AdaGrad / Adam / signSGD: Can you suggest/try different data-dependent coordinate-wise learning rate schemes and compare them? - For training deep nets with very large SGD mini-batches: when does the scalability gain disappear?
+Is it influenced by other properties of the optimizer?
+For example, what is the effect of first slowly growing the learning rate and then later decreasing it? - Meta-Learning: Can you learn the learning rate?
 The direction or curvature?
-See also the larger field of AutoML. - How well do zero-order optimization methods do for ML applications, compared to standard first-order methods? - Distributed SGD: How does the communication topology (and number of machines) influence practical convergence?
+See also the larger field of AutoML.

-- Asynchronous SGD: How do different delays affect convergence?
-How does it interplay with momentum? - Some of the theoretical behaviors we analyzed in theory: Does the also appear in practice or not, for convex models or deep nets? - Frank-Wolfe for deep learning? - ...
+- How well do zero-order optimization methods do for ML applications, compared to standard first-order methods? - Distributed or Decentralized SGD: How does the communication topology (and number of machines) influence practical convergence? (experiments can be simulated) - Asynchronous SGD: How do different delays affect convergence?
+How does it interplay with momentum?
+Does it act as a regularizer, like drop-out? - Some of the theoretical behaviors we analyzed in theory: Do they actually appear in practice or not, for convex models or deep nets? - Frank-Wolfe or Coordinate-Descent for deep learning? - ...